How many Images should I include in my album?

 We get this question on a day-to-day basis and it’s always tricky to answer.
 How big is the album?
 What’s your style?
 Do you like big images or lots of white space?
 Do you have a story to tell?

-Weddings: You need plenty of room to tell the story of the day, so weddings generally require a bigger album and more pages.
-Our guidelines assume a 12x12 or larger album, and a maximum of 6 images per layout (spread) on average.
+For weddings: You need plenty of room to tell the story of the day, so weddings generally require a bigger album and more pages.
+These guidelines assume a 12x12 or larger album, and a maximum of 6 images per layout (spread) on average.
 In a 10x10 album allow up to 4 images per layout, or some images may be so small they lose impact.

 10 page album (20 sides) = 40-60 images

 15 page album (30 sides) = 60-90 images

 20 page album (40 sides) = 80-120 images